Spin dependent analysis of homogeneous and inhomogeneous exciton decoherence in magnetic fields

-When the longitudinal optical (LO-)phonon scattering is the most efficient energy relaxation process, the relation $F\propto \exp{\left[ -\hbar\omega_{\text{LO}}/(k_{\text{B}}T_{\text{eff}}) \right]}$ is expected, with $\hbar\omega_{\text{LO}}=36.5 \text{ meV}$ being the LO-phonon energy in GaAs.~\cite{Shah1969} This is depicted in Fig.~\ref{fig1}b by solid lines, in good agreement with the experimental data at high incident photon fluxes ($\tilde{F}>10^{-3}$).
+Following the above-presented approximation, the e-hh high-energy spectral tail in Fig.~\ref{fig1}(a) (black dashed lines) can be described by a Boltzmann distribution function, as indicated by Eq.~\ref{eqboltzmann}.
+The value of $1/T_{\text{eff}}$ extracted from the high-energy tail of the e-hh emission is presented in Fig.~\ref{fig1}(b) as a function of the photon flux density defined as $F=P/(\hbar\omega_{\text{l}})$, with $P$ being the laser power density and $\hbar\omega_{\text{l}}$ the laser energy.~\cite{Shah1969} In Fig.~\ref{fig1}(b), the flux density has been normalized to the maximum value of the experimental range, $\tilde{F}=F/F_{\text{max}}$ for two different lattice temperatures.
+When the longitudinal optical (LO-)phonon scattering is the most efficient energy relaxation process, the relation $F\propto \exp{\left[ -\hbar\omega_{\text{LO}}/(k_{\text{B}}T_{\text{eff}}) \right]}$ is expected, with $\hbar\omega_{\text{LO}}=36.5 \text{ meV}$ being the LO-phonon energy in GaAs.~\cite{Shah1969} This is depicted in Fig.~\ref{fig1}(b) by solid lines, in good agreement with the experimental data at high incident photon fluxes ($\tilde{F}>10^{-3}$).
 At low optical power densities the effective temperature deviates from this trend, stabilizing at a constant value of $17\text{ K}$ for $T_{\text{L}}=3.6 \text{ K}$, and $19\text{ K}$ for $T_{\text{L}}=10 \text{ K}$.
 This points to a constriction of the LO-phonon scattering, enhancing the relative contribution of the carrier-carrier interaction which stabilizes the effective temperature.~\cite{Hellmann1994} As demonstrated below, this constriction is triggered in the regime where the energy band-gap fluctuations, caused by roughness at the GaAs/AlGaAs interfaces~\cite{Behrend1996} play a dominant role.~\cite{Srinivas1992}